 , Patrick (in his narration) makes no secret of the fact that he's been in love with Angie since they were both teenagers.
 With their small, struggling detective agency, Patrick and Angie take it upon themselves to help every poor, downtrodden Bostonian who comes their way.
 Along the way, they end up tangling with everybody from drug lords, to serial killers, to Corrupt Corporate Executives

 to crazed stalkers, standing up for what's right and occasionally leaving corpses in their wake.
 Despite the loads of horror that they have to deal with, Patrick and Angie manage to keep their sanity through the Power of Friendship

 , both with each other and with the other residents of their close-nit neighborhood.
 Naturally, they end up falling in love with each other along the way.

 With a heavy dose of realism and occasional social commentary, the series manages to subvert many cliches of detective fiction, and it's considered a prime example of "Neo Noir".
 In particular, it strongly averts Status Quo Is God

 , with many deliberate arcs over the course of six books.

 The books published so far:

-Moonlight Mile - Picking up eleven years after the last book, Patrick and Angie are a married couple with children.
+- Moonlight Mile - Picking up eleven years after the last book, Patrick and Angie are a married couple with a daughter.
 They get pulled into one more crazy case when a teenage Amanda McCready (the vanished girl from the fourth book) vanishes again.

 Tropes present in the series: